From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of thousands of animals.

 During the COVID-19 pandemic, veterinary hospitals — including here at the MSPCA-Angell — had to modify standard protocols to ensure the safety of clients and patients and fulfill the growing demand for veterinary services.

 As COVID-19 churned, Angell staff never stopped working — as a 24/7 facility, the animal hospital’s doors have always remained open, but suddenly the volume of patients became overwhelming.
-Although access to 24/7 care was great for Angell clients and patients, providing it in a new environment that required new safety precautions was draining on the medical team, especially frontline staff, who were already doing their best to follow safety protocols despite reduced staff capacity.
-Burnout is a challenge in the veterinary field, but the pandemic worsened it, and as a result, at Angell, like at most veterinary specialty hospitals at the time, some staff left.
+However, access to 24/7 care was excellent for Angell clients and patients; providing it in a new environment that required safety precautions was draining on the medical team, especially frontline staff, who were already doing their best to follow safety protocols despite reduced staff capacity.
+Burnout is a challenge in the veterinary field, but the pandemic worsened.
+As a result, some staff left at Angell, like at most veterinary specialty hospitals at the time.
 Even though the remaining doctors and technicians worked round-the-clock, it became clear that they could not keep up with the skyrocketing demand for services.
-And due to this overwhelming need, a difficult decision was made: the Emergency and Critical Care (E/CC) service closed at Angell West in Waltham for a while.
+Due to this overwhelming need, a difficult decision was made: the Emergency and Critical Care (E/CC) service closed at Angell West in Waltham for a while.
 (It reopened to the public in February 2022.)

 Urgent Care is born at Angell

-Millie visiting Dr. Pakravan at Angell’s Urgent Care service in Waltham, MA, for an ear infection.
+Millie is visiting Dr. Pakravan at Angell’s Urgent Care service in Waltham, MA, for an ear infection.

 Dr. Brum continued that while urgent care is relatively new to veterinary medicine, COVID-19 brought it to the forefront.
 “We cannot turn people away when we are understaffed or have too many patients.
 If that’s happening, it’s evident that we need to do something,” he said.
 “Emergency rooms are not recommended for non-emergency medical problems in human hospitals.
 I feel this should be the same for veterinary hospitals.
 Even though some health issues may not be life-threatening, they are still considered emergencies.
 They cannot wait and must be treated as soon as possible.”